 He's often been blamed for the dissolution of Sonic and Sally's relationship in issue 134 – Karl Bollers wrote that issue.
 Ken himself was surprised and would've gotten them back together in later issues.

-In reality, Penders was seeking royalties for reprints of stories he wrote/drew, as per copyright laws, and because he felt said work was plagiarized into Sonic Chronicles.
-Archie counter-sued, saying that Penders had signed a contract which made this impossible, which led Penders to take it a little further.
-It's been established that he owns the copyrights to the majority of the characters he created (Knuckles, excluded, obviously), and can use them in his upcoming graphic novel series, The Lara-Su Chronicles so long as the characters and setting do not resemble anything Sonic related.
+It should be noted that Penders was not simply seeking ownership of the characters to make new comics, he was seeking royalties for reprints of stories he wrote/drew, as per copyright laws, and because he felt said work was plagiarized into Sonic Chronicles.
+According the the US copyright office, he owns the copyrights to the majority of the characters he created (Knuckles, excluded, obviously), and can use them in his upcoming graphic novel series, The Lara-Su Chronicles so long as the characters and setting do not resemble anything Sonic related.
 (The reaction to this revelation and the promo art has faced Internet Backlash for a laundry list of reasons, but let's not get into that.)

-Penders has stated that Archie has the okay to use any of his characters as they see fit, so long as they a) pay him a fee like they do with Sega, b) consult him about plans concerning Julie-Su, Lara-Su, and Locke, as c) his ''Mobius: 25 Years Later" storyline is made the canon future.
-While nothing's otherwise stopping Archie from using his characters, it's highly possible that this last option is the straw that broke the camel's back; Sega's been adamant in not having Sonic in a steady relationship and this would have violated that.
+Penders has stated that Archie has the okay to use any of his characters as they see fit, so long as they a) pay him a fee like they do with Sega, b) consult him about plans concerning Julie-Su, Lara-Su, and Locke, and c) his ''Mobius: 25 Years Later" storyline is made the canon future.

 Thrash has definitely crossed this when he literally made Knuckles the last of the echidnas.

 Metal Sonic finally crosses it for good when he seemingly murders Shard.